SarahBeecroft/slurmCromwellGATK4/README.md

         - `launch_cromwell.sh` launches the fastq to gvcf stage
         - `launch_jointgt.sh` launched the gvcf joint genotyping to cohort vcf step.
 This is perfomed when you have run all samples through the fastq to gvcf stage.
         - Check the paths and parameters make sense for your machine
-    - `local.conf`
+    - `slurm.conf`
-        - the main tuneable parameters here are:
-        	- `concurrent-job-limit = 5` this is the max number of concurrent jobs that can be spawned by cromwell.
-This depends on the computational resources available to you.
-5 was determined to work reasonably well on a 16 CPU, 64GB RAM Nimbus VM (Pawsey).
-        	- `call-caching enabled = true`.
-Setting this parameter to `false` will disable call caching (i.e. being able to resume if the job fails before completion).
-By default, call caching is enabled.
+        - the main options here relate to the job scheduler.
+If you are running on Zeus at Pawsey, you should not need to alter these parameters.
     - `cromwell.options`
         - `cromwell.options` requires editing to provide the directory where you would like the final workflow outputs to be written
     - `Multisample_Fastq_to_Gvcf_GATK4.wdl`
     - `ruddle_fastq_to_gvcf_single_sample_gatk4.wdl`
         - The paths to your jar files will need to be updated
-        - The path to your conda `activate` binary will need to be updated (e.g. `/data/miniconda/bin/activate`)
+        - The path to your conda `activate` binary will need to be updated (e.g. `/group/projectID/userID/miniconda/bin/activate`)

-6. Launch the job within a `screen` or `tmux` session, using `./launch_cromwell.sh`.
-When that has completed successfully, you can launch the second stage of the pipeline (joint calling) with `./launch_jointgt.sh`.
-Ensure you pipe the stdout and stderr to a log file using (for example) `./launch_cromwell.sh &> cromwell.log`
+6. Launch the job using `sbatch launch_cromwell.sh`.
+When that has completed successfully, you can launch the second stage of the pipeline (joint calling) with `sbatch launch_jointgt.sh`.

 ### Overview of the steps in `Multisample_Fastq_to_Gvcf_GATK4.wdl`
 This part of the pipeline takes short-read, Illumina paired-end fastq files as the input.
 The outputs generated are sorted, duplicate marked bam files and their indices, duplicate metric information, and a GVCF file for each sample.
 The GVCF files are used as input for the second part of the pipeline (joint genotyping).